Radhanagari Wildlife Sanctuary: Threats

 Open cast bauxite mining has been a serious threat to this protected area.
 In February 1998, the Bombay High Court passed a stay order halting bauxite mining operations in the Iderganj plateau.
 Other threats include, irrigation projects, encroachment of forest land, poaching, overgrazing, agriculture and construction of reservoirs.

 Visitor information

 The nearest rail station is at Kolhapur, 45 km.
 For accommodations, there is a forest rest house, dak bungalow, and a dormitory managed by the Deputy Conservator of Forests - Wildlife, Bindu chowk, Ganji Galli, Kolhapur.
 416 002 India (91-231-2542766).
 There are two rest houses for the visitors.
 One at Dajipur and the other on the top of hill.
 The entry passes are issued from 7am to 2:30pm.
 However the entry inside the sanctuary is allowed from Sunrise to sunset.
 The private cars/jeeps are permitted inside the sanctuary.
 The roads are narrow and made by water bound macadam (WBM), so they are closed in rainy season.
 The vehicles are permitted up to the Shivrai sada, which is a large open ground with a water pond in the center.
 The wild animals visit the pond for water during sunrise and sunset.
+The Maharashtra Tourism Development Corporation (MTDC) is a state-owned enterprise that offers accommodation and tour packages in various tourist destinations across Maharashtra, including near the Radhanagari Wildlife Sanctuary.
+Visitors can book MTDC accommodation online through the official website or by visiting one of the MTDC booking offices in Maharashtra.
+MTDC offers a range of accommodation options near the Radhanagari Wildlife Sanctuary, including budget guesthouses, mid-range resorts, and luxurious cottages.